fabiodcorreia/d9-dev-env/README.md

 ## Add Modules and Themes

 Just clone the repo to `web/themes/custom/` or `web/modules/custom` depending if it's a theme or modules

+### Generate a new theme

+If we want to use the starter kit from Drupal

+`lando php web/core/scripts/drupal generate-theme --name "Website Theme" --path themes/custom website_theme`

 ## Purge all the containers, volumes, images and clean lando's cache